aditi2005-byte/Trader-Sentiment-Analysis/README.md

 ---

-## 🔮 What I'd Build With 2 More Weeks
-While this notebook serves as a strong quantitative foundation, here is how I would productionize this analysis if given more time:

-1. **Survival Analysis via Cox Proportional Hazards:** I would move away from static "Days Survived" and model the true hazard rate of trader liquidations dynamically at the tick level, testing if entering a trade during Greed exponentially increases the risk of blow-up.
+## **Future Scopes**

+1. Cox Survival Modeling:
+   Model liquidation risk dynamically instead of using “Days Survived,” and test whether entering trades during Greed increases blow-up probability.
+2. HMM for Regime Detection:
-2. **Hidden Markov Models (HMM) for Regime Detection:** Instead of relying on the external "Fear/Greed" index, I would build an HMM directly on the Hyperliquid order flow to identify latent market regimes organically.
+   Build a Hidden Markov Model on order flow to identify market regimes directly, avoiding reliance on external Fear/Greed indices.
-3. **Automated Trading Bot (Streamlit + API):** I would build a live Streamlit dashboard hooked into the Hyperliquid API that flags when Cluster 2 ("The Gamblers") begins accumulating 100% Long positions during Greed—serving as an early warning counter-indicator to go Short.
+3. Real-Time Trading Dashboard (Streamlit + API):
+   Develop a live dashboard that flags when high-risk trader clusters take extreme long positions during Greed—serving as a contrarian short signal.
+4. Interactive SHAP Dashboard:
-4. **Advanced SHAP Dashboards:** Build an interactive Streamlit UI where portfolio managers can click on a specific trader Account ID and instantly see their personalized SHAP force-plot explaining their risk profile.
+   Create a UI where users can select any trader and instantly see a SHAP-based explanation of their risk profile.